carolineglass/sl-educational-video-player/README.md

 # Knacky - Educational Video Platform

+Thanks for taking the time to check out my project!
+I had a lot of fun building this and hope you enjoy exploring it.

-A modern, full-stack educational video platform built with Next.js 15 that enables users to upload, browse, and discuss video tutorials.
+A modern, full-stack educational video platform built with Next.js 16 that enables users to upload, browse, and discuss video tutorials.
 Share practical life skills and learn from community-contributed content.

 ## Table of Contents